Hydrovolter/Portfolio/README.md

 ---

 #### :link:  Replica Links:
 In case your school blocked the main site (hydrovolter.com), below is a list of domains of replicas of the site (that I manage).
 The subdomain links routed are also swapped with unblocked alternatives.
+If you would like another subdomain, as all the below have been blocked, please contact me (or host your own version of the site!)

 - [hydrovolter.com](https://hydrovolter.com/)
 - [hydrovolter.pages.dev](https://hydrovolter.pages.dev/)